jibx/jibx/readme.txt

 NOTE: If you want readonly access, replace line 1 with this: git clone -b readonly git://github.com/jibx/jibx.git

--- If you make a change to a submodule there you must sync this master project by doing this from the main(jibx) directory:
+-- If you make a change to a submodule, use this script to sync the main(jibx) directory:

-bin/git/commitall.sh "Commiting a submodule"
+bin/git/commitpush.sh "Commiting a submodule"

 To build all the projects, do the following: